I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ne-portcls-pc-rebalance-type.md

 </dl>

 ## -remarks
 <p> Rebalancing is used in certain PCI scenarios.
 For example when additional devices are added to the PCI chain and the use of memory resources needs to be rearranged and consolidated.</p>

 <p>For more information,  see <a href="NULL">Implement PnP Rebalance for PortCls Audio Drivers</a>.</p>

-<p>Available in Windows 10, version 1511 and later versions of Windows. </p>

-<p> Rebalancing is used in certain PCI scenarios.
-For example when additional devices are added to the PCI chain and the use of memory resources needs to be rearranged and consolidated.</p>

-<p>For more information,  see <a href="NULL">Implement PnP Rebalance for PortCls Audio Drivers</a>.</p>

-<p>Available in Windows 10, version 1511 and later versions of Windows. </p>

-<p> Rebalancing is used in certain PCI scenarios.
-For example when additional devices are added to the PCI chain and the use of memory resources needs to be rearranged and consolidated.</p>

-<p>For more information,  see <a href="NULL">Implement PnP Rebalance for PortCls Audio Drivers</a>.</p>